 Sydney's Best Indoor Swimming Pools for Kids

 When the weather's too cold or hot for the beach, head to your local indoor swimming pool for a fun, low-cost, weather-proof kid's activity.
-Here’s our pick of the best in Sydney, be sure to check your suburb’s ellaslist Swimming Directory listings for more pools and learn-to-swim in your area.
+Here are our picks of the best in Sydney.
+Check out the ellaslist Swimming Directory for more pools and learn-to-swim providers in your area.